 This kind of timed-release marketing is great for products and services with a long selling cycle, but it can also be used for upsell and cross-selling and developing customer loyalty – no matter what industry you’re in.
-Let’s take a look at 10 important best practices to keep in mind when developing a drip campaign for your customers and prospects, and see what it takes to keep prospects and customers engaged over time.
+Let’s take a look at 10 important best practices to keep in mind when developing a drip nurturing campaign for your customers and prospects, and see what it takes to keep prospects and customers engaged over time.

 1. Make sure to cover the basics first.

-Before you set up your program, outline your goals of your campaign and identify success metrics.
+Before you set up your program, outline the goals of your campaign and identify success metrics.
 And get to know your customers and prospects before crafting your messages.
 What search terms did they use to find your site?
 What pages did they visit, and what did they download?
 Do you have a persona outlined for this audience segment?
 Who are they and what are they likely to respond to?
-Segment your lists by interests, geography, responsibility – any factor or combination of factors that makes sense in your business model – and drip out content and offers they’ll care about.
+Segment your lists by interests, geography, responsibility – any factor or combination of factors that makes sense in your business model – and drip out email content and offers they’ll care about.

 2. Use multiple channels to connect.

-People often think of email campaigns when they think of drip marketing, and while it’s true that email drip programs can be extremely effective, they don’t need to be the only way you connect with customers and prospects.
+People often think of drip email marketing campaigns when they think of drip marketing, and while it’s true that email drip programs can be extremely effective, they don’t need to be the only way you connect with customers and prospects.
 Consider using timed social media posts, SMS text messages, direct mail such as letters, postcards, brochures, and printed newsletters, as well as phone calls.
 Better still, test a combination of formats, along with emails, to see what works and what doesn’t.

 3. Nurture leads to warm them up for sales.

-Lead nurturing is an excellent tactic for capturing the attention of someone who might be interested but not quite ready to buy.
-High-ticket products or complex services are prime candidates for nurturing campaigns.
+Drip nurturing is an excellent tactic for capturing the attention of someone who might be interested but not quite ready to buy.
+High-ticket products or complex services are prime candidates for drip nurturing campaigns.
 You can deliver a progressive set of messages as the prospect proceeds through the funnel.
 Nurtured leads become sales-ready with deeper knowledge and insight – and they tend to make larger purchases, too.
 With drip marketing, you can deliver the right information at exactly the right step in the buyer’s journey.

 4. Close the deal after the trial.